I'll See You in My Dreams (Doris Day album)

 I'll See You in My Dreams was a 10" LP album issued by Columbia Records as catalog # CL-6198 on December 14, 1951, featuring Doris Day and Paul Weston's orchestra, containing songs from the soundtrack of the movie of the same name.
+The album peaked at number 1 on the Billboard Best Selling Pop Albums chart in March 1952.

 The album was combined with Day's 1953 album, Calamity Jane, on a compact disc, issued on June 12, 2001 by Collectables Records.